 Our Social Justice Teams

 Our congregation is a partner congregation of the Unitarian Universalists for Social Justice (UUSJ).
 We voluntarily joined the national network of UUSJ partner congregations, who live out their faith through engagement, education, and advocacy to advance equitable national policies and actions, aligned with UU values.
+Many of us in the congregation are also individual members of the Unitarian Universalist Service Committee (UUSC).

-As a congregation, we are dedicated to focusing on action when it comes to social justice issues, whether it involves speaking out on reproductive justice, democracy, fighting for our LGBTQ+ siblings, climate justice, immigration justice or building solidarity with the Black Lives Matter movement.
+We are dedicated to focusing on action when it comes to social justice issues, whether it involves speaking out on reproductive justice, democracy, fighting for our LGBTQ+ siblings, climate justice, immigration justice or building solidarity with the Black Lives Matter movement.

 Democracy Team